-As Executive Director and Producer of Showtime Performing Arts Theatre since its inception, Marilyn with her talented daughter Sara has created a successful school and theatre for children of all ages.
+As Executive Director and Producer of Showtime Performing Arts Theatre since its inception, Marilyn with her talented staff, has created a successful school and theatre for children of all ages.
 Her staff of professional instructors offer the best training in the area offering the true Triple Threat - Singing, Acting and Dancing.

 It is her pleasure to produce and bring award winning Children's Theatre to South Florida.

 SHOWTIME was voted

 Born and raised in

 Traveling with Royal Caribbean Cruise Lines as the lead vocalist in their main stage productions, Sara has toured